sehlen-bsi/botan-docs/docs/audit_report/src/00_09_introduction.rst

 "atomic changesets" as *patches* in the remainder of this document.

 For each patch, the influence on the library's security guarantees is determined first.
-An thorough review of the patch was conducted if the patch touches parts of the code base that are in scope for this review, and is considered to be prone to affect security critical aspects of the code that are not assumed to be covered by the test suite.
+A thorough review of the patch was conducted if the patch touches parts of the code base that are in scope for this review, and is considered to be prone to affect security critical aspects of the code that are not assumed to be covered by the test suite.
 The audit method is further described in :ref:`sec-trace-changes`.